 - Load file/database formats with minimal or only user-specified natives

 - PDF Documents

-- Load file formats with natives
+- Load file formats that include natives of all files

 - No Images

 The available PDF only production formats are:

 - One PDF per document

 - For load file/database formats with minimal or only user-specified natives, the only natives added will be those specifically selected in the next step of production (step 4 - native files options)

 - Redactions and stamps (Bates, tag, and custom stamps) won’t show up in ‘native’ productions

 - Produced 'native' files will contain all metadata they carried when they were uploaded